Gero1999/Gero1999/README.md

 <details><summary> 🎮 &nbsp Play with my Web Apps, without any need of installation </summary>

 ##### Streamlit Apps
 * [Clone trigger](https://github.com/Gero1999/code/tree/main/streamlit/clone_trigger).
-Given a DNA reference sequence and a DNA intended to be clone it suggests top 20 list of forward and reverse primers that can be used as well as the restriction enzymes.
+Given a DNA reference sequence and a DNA clone it suggests a top 20 list of primers to use as well as the restriction enzymes.
 * [Prot-Profiler](https://github.com/Gero1999/code/tree/main/streamlit/prot-profiler-app).
 Based on a set of protein sequences it produces a HMM-profile and a MSA matrix
 * [Resume](https://github.com/Gero1999/code/tree/main/streamlit/resume).
 My professional portfolio detailing my experience, availability and different contributions